The 2015 Festival Poets

 - Connecticut’s own student poets were featured at CT Young Poets’ Day with performances by Natalie Diaz and Aja Monet as well as readings by the Fresh Voices winning poets.

-Full Readings from the 2015 Sunken Garden Poetry Festival
+Selected Readings from the 2015 Sunken Garden Poetry Festival

 To see readings by individuals poets, click on their name below.